JuliaIO/Tar.jl/README.md

 All of these ignored metadata fields are set to zero or empty (depending on whether the field is a string or an integer) when tar files are created.
 When creating a tarball, permission modes are recorded only to the extent that git considers them significant:

-* a file with no executable bits set is archived with mode `0o644`
+* a file with user executable bit unset is archived with mode `0o644`
-* a file with any executable bits set is archived with mode `0o755`
+* a file with user executable bit set is archived with mode `0o755`
 * directories and symlinks are always archived with mode `0o755`

 When extracting a tarball, the mode recorded in the archive is applied to the extracted files, symlinks and directories, even if they are modes other than `0o644` or `0o755`.